How to Write eCommerce Product Descriptions that Sell

-Bonus Tip – Notice how the third point under the benefits section settles the concern many parents, who might be concerned if the material of this teether might be harmful for their baby.
+Bonus Tip 1: Notice how the third point under the benefits section settles the concern many parents, who might be worried if the material of this teether might be harmful for their baby.

 3. Rely More on Verbs, and Less on Adjectives

-Admission letters are no less of a selling copy.
+Admission letters to colleges are no less of a selling copy than a product description.
 And an analysis of MBA admission letters sent to the Director of Harvard Business School revealed that verbs are much more compelling than adjectives.